Freelancers

 Notion, HoneyBook, and Dubsado are not interchangeable.

-Notion is usually the best first choice for freelancers who want a lighter intake and discovery system.
-HoneyBook makes more sense when you want a fuller all-in-one clientflow.
-Dubsado makes more sense when you want more workflow customization and accept a heavier build.
+Notion is usually the best first move when you want a lighter intake and discovery system.
+HoneyBook makes more sense when you want a broader all-in-one clientflow.
+Dubsado makes more sense when you want deeper customization and accept more setup burden.

-The practical move is to choose the smallest system that reliably fixes your current bottleneck.
+The smartest choice is usually the smallest system that reliably fixes your current bottleneck.

 Next step